 Services and Information for People with Disabilities and Visual Impairments

-Many other public libraries across the country provide similar services for the homebound people in their communities.
+Public libraries in the NYC area provide similar services for the homebound people in their communities.

 New York Public Library Books by Mail 917-ASK-NYPL (917-275-6975) or TTY 212-930-0950.